tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: SheetTrack.__getitem__(i)

-   Given an index (starting from 0), returns the track's :class:`SheetIndex` object.
+   Given an index (starting from 0), returns a track's :class:`SheetIndex` object.
    Raises :exc:`IndexError` if the index cannot be found.

+.. method:: SheetTrack.indexes()

+   Returns a list of all index numbers in the track.

+.. method:: SheetTrack.index(sheet_index)

+   Given an index number (often starting from 1), returns a track's :class:`SheetIndex` object.
+   Raises :exc:`KeyError` if the index is not present.

 .. method:: SheetTrack.number()

    Returns the track's number, typically starting from 1.

-.. method:: SheetTrack.offset()

-   Returns the track's offset from the start of the stream as a :class:`Fraction` number of seconds.

-.. method:: SheetTrack.length()

-   Returns the length of the track as a :class:`Fraction` number of seconds, or ``None`` if the length is unknown as must be derived.

 .. method:: SheetTrack.get_metadata()